What is the average pension in the UK?

 You have to put off being young until you can retire.

 OK so here it comes, according to Life insurance provider Aegon the average pension pot in the UK is around £50,000.
-With men having an average pension pot of just over £73,000 and women just over £24,000.
+Men have an average pension pot of just over £73,000 and women just over £24,000.

 Maybe you’re thinking or feeling happy with yourself because you have an above-average pension pot looking at these figures.
 But what these figures don’t tell you is what pension pot does the average person really need.
 Is it more or less than the average?